3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/solution/02_aerial_acquisition_preprocessing_exercise_geometric_solution.md

 ##### Data preparation, relative and absolute accuracy

-The provided hyperspectral image strips were loaded and viusalized in the QGIS environment along with positions of the checkpoints.
+The provided hyperspectral image strips were loaded and visualized in the QGIS environment, along with the positions of the checkpoints.
-The difference between the coordinates of the checkpoints in the image strips and in the shapefile was determined.
+The difference between the XY coordinates of the checkpoints in the image strips and in the shapefile was determined.
-In addition, four identical points were found in strip (line) pair 2 and 3, 3 and 4, and the difference between their coordinates was analyzed.
+In addition, four identical points were found in strip (line) pairs 2 and 3, 3 and 4, and the difference between their XY coordinates was analyzed.
-The horizontal shift, standard deviation, and Root Mean Square Error (RMSE) from both relative and absolute residuals was computed (see table below).
+The horizontal shift, standard deviation, and Root Mean Square Error (RMSE) from both relative and absolute residuals were computed (see table below).

 <div align="center"><i>"Raw" image data</i></div>